 - Peer selected

-If I am doing a math small group I will group students by ability so I can differentiate the activity or do different activities for different groups.
+If I am doing a math small group I will group students by ability so I can differentiate the activity for each group.

 Small Group Examples